akshat1326/Data.Mining.Project/README.md

 It calls the MyDBSCAN function when required.

+****PLOTS****

+Plots and graphs of all the states and that of national level cluster can be found in the plots folder(in the respective cluster folder)

 ****IMPORTANT NOTE****

 Everywhere in the code and report:
 Current Population means number of people residing in that particular area.
 Covered Population means number of people having access to water in that area.

-Extract data.rar file.
+Extract the data.rar file.

-****PLOTS****
-Plots and graphs of all the states and that of national level cluster can be found in the plots folder(in the respective cluster folder)